Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ### 1.0.2

 - Fixed certain quest items not highlighting correctly
+- Added option to exclude the Horadric Cube from highlighting
 - Added highlighting to Hellfire Torch and Annihilus (as part of the Endgame filter)
 - Added highlighting to Rainbow Facets (as part of the Jewels filter)
 - Changed Small/Full Rejuvenation Potion name from +SRP/+FRP to +RPS/+RPF